katkamsaiprem/DSA_Problems/fifteenProblems/problems.md

 5.Generate the first N Fibonacci numbers using a loop.✔️

-6.Count how many numbers between 1 and N are divisible by 3 and 5.
+6.Count how many numbers between 1 and N are divisible by 3 and 5.✔️

-7.Print the sum of all multiples of 7 between 1 and N.
+7.Print the sum of all multiples of 7 between 1 and N.✔️

 8.Print a right triangle star pattern.✔️